by Patricia Kellicker, BSN

 Possible Complications TOP

 Every precaution is used to prevent complications.
-Often, medicines are given in advance to prevent certain problems, such as nausea and vomiting.
+Often, medications are given in advance to prevent certain problems, such as nausea and vomiting.
 Even so, complications may occur and include:

 What to Expect TOP